By Adam Smith, 21st Century

 This is also where the “interest-free” myth comes from.
 Monetary financing means the BoC “buys” government bonds, but the government must still pay interest on those bonds to the BoC, which then after costs gets returned to the government as the profits of the BoC (confusing I know, this is the strange dynamic when the government owns the bank that runs its business).
 This is why it is NEAR interest-free, but never entirely interest-free.

-Monetary financing is like making a loan to yourself, such is the power of a federal government with a publicly owned central bank and a sovereign currency, they can turn on the taps to create more money any time they please.
-The reason they don’t is multifaceted; firstly there are valid concerns about inflation if you heat up the economy too much, there’s also the effect on trade from reactions of foreign economies if they feel a nation is unfairly subsidizing its people, but mostly it’s because more public spending does not further the interests of the wealthy elite.
+Monetary financing is like making a loan to yourself, such is the power of a federal government with a publicly-owned central bank and a sovereign currency, they can turn on the taps to create more money any time they please.
+The reason they don’t is multifaceted; firstly there are valid concerns about inflation if you heat up the economy too much (although in the modern context of oversupply and underemployment this does beg deeper reflection), there’s also the effect on trade from reactions of foreign economies if they feel a nation is unfairly subsidizing its people, but mostly it’s because more public spending does not further the interests of the wealthy elite.
 It must also be understood, whether selling bonds to the BoC or to private banks, the government does not put out different priced bonds depending who’s lending to them (in fact, that’s the whole neoliberal logic behind it, to ensure the central bank is paying market rates).

 We currently do about 14% monetary financing, that is the percent of our total debt that the BoC holds, the rest is owed to investors of all stripes (we’re currently about 1/3 foreign owned).
 As mentioned previously, one of the prescriptions of the BIS is not to be funding government deficit spending through the central bank.
 However, this is one of the exceptional aspects of the BoC (other central banks, like in the Eurozone, are strictly forbidden from buying the bonds of their governments), we have always regularly had the BoC purchasing our bonds, it’s just part of its functions.

 That is also the time we were using “un-neutralized” expansions in the money supply to accomplish the economic growth of the post-war period.
-That is what the Levy paper “Is Monetary Financing Inflationary?” was all about.
-Because of the absurdly complicated way our monetary system is structured, when the central bank (on behalf of the government) spends money into the economy it creates new bank deposits, hence the money creation aspect.
-These new deposits become new liabilities of the private banks, so to balance out those new liabilities, the central bank simultaneously transfers a bunch of reserves to balance the assets of the banks with these new liabilities.
+That is what the Levy Institute paper “Is Monetary Financing Inflationary?” is all about.
+Because of the absurdly complicated way our monetary system is structured, when the central bank (on behalf of the government) spends money into the economy and people deposit those government cheques it creates new bank deposits, hence the money creation aspect.
+These new deposits become new liabilities of the private banks, so to balance out that increase in liabilities, the central bank simultaneously transfers a bunch of reserves to the private banks to increase their assets to balance the increase in new deposit liabilities.

 But banks do not like holding reserves, firstly, because reserves are central bank settlement money there’s little they can do with them other than lend their excess to other banks, and secondly, they earn the bare minimum of interest.
 This is also part of the reasoning the banks gave when lobbying successfully for the BoC to eliminate reserve requirements.
 So to accommodate the profit-hungry banks the BoC will “neutralize” (some central banks call it “sterilize”) the government spending by using open market operations to swap those excess reserves for highly liquid risk-free government bonds, which are mostly used as general collateral in money markets to back loans, or can be traded for various other assets the banks choose to line their investment portfolios with.

-Before we started paying interest on reserves, when the BoC used to expand the supply of reserves without neutralizing was when we were in an era of cost-free public money creation (excepting the operational expense of running the BoC).
+Before we started paying interest on reserves, when the BoC used to expand the supply of reserves without neutralizing, we were in an era of cost-free public money creation (excepting the operational expense of running the BoC).
 Without swapping reserves for bonds the government could spend new money into the economy without paying interest to bond holders.
-But when we switched to a 0% reserve system in 1991 we started paying interest on the reserves banks held, the Deposit Rate, so now, it doesn’t matter whether or not we neutralize spending, whether it’s the interest on reserves or the interest on bonds, we pay interest to banks on every dime the government spends into the economy.
+But when we transitioned from a 0% reserve system between 1991 and 1994, we started paying interest on the reserves banks held, the Deposit Rate, so now, it doesn’t matter if we neutralize spending or not, whether it’s the interest on reserves or the interest on bonds, we pay interest to banks on every dime the government spends into the economy.

 The other problematic claim in this is the compound interest.
 While Canada has released bonds with compound interest (Real Return bonds) they are few and far between, the vast majority of our public debt is bonds and treasury bills (t-bills) and neither have compound interest.
 A bond has a “coupon”, a set amount of simple interest that it pays out, either over time or at maturity.
-A t-Bill is sold at a discount, and at maturity the full value is paid back, the difference being the interest.
+A t-bill is sold at a discount, and at maturity the full value is paid back, the difference being the interest.
 An investor might speak of these things as compounding if in their portfolio they use incoming dividends to automatically purchase new bonds, expanding their stock and the interest paid on them exponentially, but that’s not the same as the bonds or t-bills actually paying compounding interest.
+Other factors like inflation and interest rates can give the sum result of compounding debt, but that’s not the same as the interest on the debt being compound.

 As for selling bonds to private banks and investors, we’ve ALWAYS done that, I don’t know there was ever a time in modern history where the government of Canada wasn’t selling bonds and paying interest on them.
 And we never completely stopped selling bonds to ourselves and only sold to banks.
 To reiterate, we’ve always sold bonds to the BoC and always sold bonds to banks, what changed was the monetary financing ratio, how much we sold to the former compared to the latter.